 Here's How I Switched To Cloth Pads, tips and advice to help you make the transition.

-Transitioning to cloth pads was not an easy feat for me, mostly due to the fact that I have very heavy periods and I was a little chicken to try them.
+Transitioning to cloth pads was not an easy feat for me, mostly because I have very heavy periods and I was a little chicken to try them.
 It’s been the hardest eco transition for me to make!
 BUT I did it!

-So I decided to make the switch to cloth pads, knowing its a great choice for me and for the planet.
+So I decided to switch to cloth pads, knowing it's a great choice for me and the planet.

 You’ll need to get used to washing your pads.
 But honestly, this was not that hard.
 I got rid of paper towel in my home about 18 years ago (for reusable ones) and have never looked back